 Your credit score effectively shows how well you’ve managed credit in the past.
 The higher your score, the more likely any credit applications you make will be accepted, whereas the lower your score, the harder you’ll find it to borrow.

-Once you’ve registered, we’ll show you your full credit report.
-We'll give you an idea of what you could do to potentially boost your score, and you can keep track of when your score goes up or down.
+Credit Monitor gives you your credit score for free.
+Plus you’ll get handy, personalised tips to help you potentially boost your score, and you can keep track of when your score goes up or down.

-There are three main credit reference agencies, Experian, Transunion and Equifax, all of which will have a record of your credit rating.
-You can get a copy of your statutory credit file for £2 from any of these agencies.
-Your statutory report provides basic information about your credit history, but doesn’t include extras such as ‘credit monitoring services’ or fraud alerts.
+There are three main credit reference agencies, Experian, TransUnion and Equifax, all of which will have a record of your credit rating.
+You can get a copy of your statutory credit file for free from any of these agencies.
+Your statutory report provides information about your credit history, but doesn’t include extras such as credit monitoring services or fraud alerts.

 How your credit score is shown